mikeerickson/laravel-craftsman/README.md

 ## Custom Templates

 Laravel Craftsman provides support for creating custom templates if you wish to change the syntax to match your personal style.
-The default templates use the standard Laravel syntax, but we like to allow ou have your own flair.
+The default templates use the standard Laravel syntax, but we like to allow ou have your own flair (see `laravel-craftsman publish` for greater template control).

 📝 **User Customized Templates**